Large-Scale Systems Management

 The occurrence of large-scale natural and human disasters is inevitable, and thus the lifeline design is required under the assumption of large-scale disasters.
 In this research, we aim to establish crowd evacuation guidance using a disaster prevention nudge by designing disaster lifelines from the viewpoint of pedestrian flow, logistics, and information flow.
 In ordinary situations, we attempt to realize shelter allocation considering both logistics and accommodation with the help of game theory, mathematical optimization, and machine learning.
 In addition, we aim to establish the communication infrastructure with redundancy and resilience against large-scale disasters.
 On the other hand, in emergencies, we aim to establish a disaster prevention nudge assisted automatic evacuation guidance scheme, which allows evacuees to automatically collect and disseminate the disaster information.
 The disaster prevention nudge allows the crowd behavior to the social optimum under the individual selfish evacuation behavior.

-Intelligent in-Network Training/Inference Mechanism
+In-Network Training/Inference Mechanism

 Algorithms for trustworthy AI